proxyphi/es-clip-threed/README.md

 * Whether or not to allow primitives to rotate in addition to their XYZ position, XYZ scales, and RGB color being optimizeable
 * Modifying the range of valid scales or valid XYZ positions of all primitives
 * Exporting the final result as a `.obj` file with corresponding `.mtl` file, which can be viewed in a supporting 3D viewer.

-Also as part of this, a full writeup documenting my experience working on this will be published and linked at some point.
-This was as kind of a personal experiment to document and refine my productive process, but figured someone else might find it interesting.

-TODO: Document more results and examples!

 ## Requirements
 * Python 3.6+